-The Group will not be able to control condensation/damp where it is unreasonable or impractical to do so or if any remedial action would be ineffective for example:
+- 6.1 The Group cannot cure condensation and subsequently the appearance of condensation mould.
+In some cases, it is unreasonable or impractical to attempt remedial action as it would be ineffective, for example: - 1.
+Non-habitable rooms that are being used as habitable areas for example: - Outbuildings/sheds that have been converted, including linking buildings between the house and outbuilding and other add-on structures, or - Unheated/uninsulated semi external storerooms. - 2.
+Where internal conditions within a home, for example, overcrowding and excessive hoarding of personal belongings are influencing health and wellbeing of the occupants or are preventing inspections or remedial works being carried out.

-- Poor construction/design (not meeting current construction and living standards) for example: - Non-habitable rooms. - For example: - Outbuildings/sheds that have been converted including linking buildings between the house and outbuilding and other add-on structures. - o Unheated/uninsulated semi external storerooms. - Where Internal conditions within a home for example, overcrowding and excessive hoarding of personal belongs are having an effect on health and wellbeing of the occupants or are preventing inspections or remedial works being carried out. - The Group will provide support and assistance to review customers options which may include moving to more appropriate alternative suitable accommodation.
-Effective remedial action will not be possible in these instances until the situation(s) has been resolved.
+6.2 In these cases, we will provide guidance, support, and assistance to customers to review their options which may include moving to more appropriate alternative suitable accommodation or ceasing a particular activity.
+Effective remedial action may not be practical in these instances until the situation(s) has been resolved or the activity stopped.